 Best Tips For Growing Rhubarb In Containers

 When the earth thaws and becomes dry, water it.
-When the weather warms up in the spring, bring the pot outside, raise it from the ground, or remove the straw.
-All of your additional efforts will be forgotten when you bite into your homemade rhubarb pie or sauce.
+Bring the pot outside, raise it from the ground, or remove the straw when the weather warms up in the spring.
+Your additional efforts will be forgotten when you bite into your homemade rhubarb pie or sauce.

 Different Types Of Rhubarb Plants